Basics-of-Artificial-Intelligence/C2/Machine-Learning-and-Deep-Learning/English

 |

-Now, here’s a quick assignment for you.
+| Assignment slide | Now, here’s a quick assignment for you.

 Think of an application from your daily life that uses fixed rules.
-Next, think of an application that learns from data or uses deep learning.
+Next, think of an application that learns from data or uses Deep Learning.
 Write down both examples and explain why each one fits its category. |

-| EduPyramids logo | This Spoken Tutorial is brought to you by EduPyramids Educational Services Private Limited. |
+This Spoken Tutorial is brought to you by EduPyramids Educational Services Private Limited, SINE IIT Bombay. |

 | Closing slide | Thank you for watching! |